-IVNE has completed several academic studies related to whole rock geochemistry, petrography, geochronology and quartz vein fluid inclusions.
-These results confirm historical authors' opinions on the project area and provide valuable information for the further development of IVNE's exploration model.
+IE has completed several academic studies related to whole rock geochemistry, petrography, geochronology and quartz vein fluid inclusions.
+These results confirm historical authors' opinions on the project area and provide valuable information for the further development of IE's exploration model.

-IVNE has applied industry standard exploration techniques to identify and prioritize exploration potential areas in the Main Tintic District.
+IE has applied industry standard exploration techniques to identify and prioritize exploration prospects in the Main Tintic District.
 The geological models and concepts used as a basis for mineralization exploration in the Tintic District have been developed and verified through more than 125 years of exploration and mining activities.
-The IVNE exploration potential areas are based on data sets derived from multiple exploration methods that were overlain to identify the locations where the respective anomalies align.
+The IE prospect areas are based on data sets derived from multiple exploration methods that were overlain to identify the locations where the respective anomalies align.

-The QP considers IVNE's exploration model to be applicable and realistic for the Tintic Main District region.
-Furthermore, the exploration techniques employed by IVNE are suitable for exploration for porphyry copper, CRD, skarn and fissure vein mineralization.
+The QP considers IE's exploration model to be applicable and realistic for the Tintic Main District region.
+Furthermore, the exploration techniques employed by IE are suitable for exploration for porphyry copper, CRD, skarn, and fissure vein mineralization.
+While further exploration is warranted in the QP's opinion, there is no guarantee it will be successful.

-8 Sample Preparation, Analysis and Security
+8 Sample Preparation, Analysis, and Security

-All soil and rock grab samples collected by IVNE during exploration programs undertaken to date have been prepared and analyzed by ALS Minerals.
+All drill core, soil, and rock grab samples collected by IE for assay during exploration programs undertaken to date have been prepared and analyzed by ALS Minerals.
 ALS is a reputable analytical laboratory with a global quality management system that meets all requirements of the international standards ISO/IEC 17025:2017 and ISO 9001:2015.
 ALS has a robust internal QA/QC program to monitor and ensure quality of assay and other analytical results.
+Samples are prepared at ALS Elko (Nevada) or ALS Twin Falls (Idaho) and then analyzed at ALS Reno (Nevada).